ismailmubarik/AWS-SAA-C02-Course/07-VPC-Basics/notes.md

 - enableDnsHostnames: **Edit DNS hostnames**
   - Indicates whether instances with public IP addresses in a VPC are given public DNS hostnames.
-If this is set to true, instances will get get public DNS hostnames.
+If this is set to true, instances will get get public DNS hostnames and viceversa.
 - enableDnsSupport: **Edit DNS resolution**
   - indidcates if DNS resolution is enabled or disabled in the VPC
   - If True: instances in the VPC can use the dns ip address. **VPC + 2**
   - If False this is not available

+If in the world or real exam there is a scenario where you have issues with DNS, these two should be the settings and Turn ON/OFF as appropriate.

 ### VPC Subnets